simplic/documentation/support/AppCollection/Document processing/Barcode validation.md

 ## Barcode Validation Node

-You can use the configurated Barcode Validation in the Simplic FLow Node System.
+You can use the configurated Barcode Validation in the Simplic Flow Node System.
 There are nodes called **Validate Barcode** and **Read Barcode** which you can find in **Barcode**.

 The important node we need is the **Validate Barcode**-Node.